What is Sea Glass / Beach Glass?

 Other colors include gray (perhaps television faceplates or other tech/industrial glass products, some thick plate glass); purple black glass; true yellow; ruby red (vehicle taillight lenses, stop light lenses, railroad light lenses, upscale tableware, etc); cranberry red; and true orange, which is probably the least common glass color found in sea glass.

-Occasionally, opaque colors are found, including purple slag (marbled white milk and opaque purple); green (“Jadite”) and other colors.
+Occasionally, opaque colors are found, including purple slag (marbled white milk and opaque purple); green (“Jadeite”) and other colors.
 A specific color may be called different names by different persons, including some of the colors within the preceding list!!

 Often, it’s difficult to be sure what a particular piece of sea glass came from, which adds to the mystery and fun of collecting.
 Many colors found in “old” glass are also being made in new items (such as various shades of green, olive amber and aqua that are used for various present-day wine, beer, soda, mineral water, olive oil and other types of bottles) so color alone may not help identify an age range for any particular piece of glass.
 In general, older bottles were made of heavier and thicker glass than present-day bottles.
 This is especially true of old soda and beer bottles.
 The presence of many bubbles is usually (but not always!) an indication of some age, as most glass before c.
 1920 tends to have more bubbles in it than modern glass.
 In the case of modern “art glass” and other decorative glass, however, bubbles are often intentionally left in it for an attractive effect.